-Set on Hastings’ High Street in a shop with a beautiful old Victorian shopfront is what on first glance might look like an ordinary high street florist.
-But get closer, and you’ll see that all of the little flowers decorating the front window and spilling out the door are in fact, artificial.
+It’s set on Hastings’ High Street in a shop with beautiful old Victorian facade, which on first glance looks like an ordinary high street florist.
+Get closer, and you’ll see that all of the little flowers decorating the front window and spilling out the door are in fact, artificial.

-This is the headquarters of a curious and thriving company called the Shirley Leaf and Petal Co, which specialises in making artificial flowers, petals, leaves and foliage for film and television shows, film production companies, theatre shows and fashion houses.
+This is the headquarters of a curious and thriving company called the Shirley Leaf and Petal Co.
+It specialises in making artificial flowers, petals, leaves and foliage for film and television sets, film production companies, theatre shows and fashion houses.

 One of the rooms contains a large pressing machine set behind glass and a huge collection of thousands of cutting tools on shelves. tany.
 Experts would frequently bring back rare species of flowers and plants from around the world.
 These samples would then be cast in wax, or plaster of Paris, in order to create moulds for the artificial leaf and flower industry.
 Amazingly then, these tools are not only a record of a unique industry, but also of an age of botanical discovery.

 Another room is loosely organised into sections – one area is set up to look like an old factory office dating back to 1910, with ledgers, old health and safety notices even the original clocking in and out machine.

 Another area is devoted to clothes and other things decorated with the flowers.
 At one point, the company had to employ hundreds of home workers to meet the demand for waxed flowers and leaves at weddings.

 Every bit of space is filled.
 There are bales of silk and other fabrics, and a million boxes of supplies everywhere.
 Small cardboard mounted displays can be leafed through and contain samples, ephemera and correspondence relating to noteworthy film or theatre jobs.